5 Things to Know Before Senior Pictures

 Your Design Consultation is YOUR experience.
-We sit down in the ELC studio in front of our projector screen while you view your personalized slideshow photographs.
+We sit down in the ELC studio while you view your personalized slideshow photographs.
 This is where we design your photographs into actual physical products.

 Letting your photographs sit as “images” in a unopened file folder on your desktop is not worth the amount of time and funds you’ve invested in taking your photographs.
 Getting your photographs onto your walls, into the hands of your family, and on display for the world to see is what’s most important

 Your design consultation involves touching, feeling, experiencing your photographs in albums, frames, crystal blocks, and so much more.
 Images remain digital, photographs last a lifetime.

 Tip #5 Make up, unexpected skin problems and a few other tips

 Ladies, you do not need to go overboard on make up!
 Its absolutely up to you if you want your make up done professionally (we can suggest great people) or do you own.
 The key is to still look like yourself, just polished.
 Guys, if you are prone to razor burn when shaving, take into consideration to give your skin time to adjust before your session.
 Don't stress if you want up to a blemish on your-we can easily photoshop them out for you.
 Another tip we love, the night ahead of your scheduled shoot, get a decent night sleep, drink plenty of water to stay hydrated and for your skin to look its best.

 Your photos are done, your grad cards are sent out, and your products are ordered.
 You’ve finished your senior pictures and now you have all these great photographs in your home, on your mantle and in albums to share with your family and friends.